oneapi-src/oneDPL/rfcs/template.md

 Replace the text in this section with a short description of the proposed idea.

 Explain the motivation for a proposal, such as:
-- Improved users experience for API changes and extensions.
+- Improved user experience for API changes and extensions.
 Code snippets to showcase the benefits would be nice here.
 - Performance improvements.
 - Improved engineering practices.